learn-co-curriculum/dsc-data-viz/README.md

 Scatter plots are used when you want to show the relationship between two variables.
 Scatter plots are sometimes called correlation plots because they show how two variables are correlated.

-Let's use python's `numpy` library to create sample data.
-We shall use [numpy's `linspace()` function](https://docs.scipy.org/doc/numpy-1.14.5/reference/generated/numpy.linspace.html) to quickly generate some dummy data for visualizations.
+For this example, you will use python's `numpy` library to create sample data.
+Since numpy is a specialized package for scientific computing, it is primarily used for performing numerical operations.
+Don't worry about all of the details surrounding numpy right now, it will be introduced formally later.
+For now, use [numpy's `linspace()` function](https://docs.scipy.org/doc/numpy-1.14.5/reference/generated/numpy.linspace.html) to quickly generate some dummy data for visualizations.
+The industry standard is to alias numpy as np.

 ```python